C-Loftus/sight-free-talon/readme.md

 - Clone the [Talon community repository](https://github.com/talonhub/community) for general Talon commands
   - This is the sole OS-agnostic dependency of this project.

+**NOTE FOR SIGHTED USERS**: Please clone the entire repository.
+The repo is explicitly designed to be helpful for all abilities and the `.talon` files are tightly scoped such that any functionality that isn't relevant to you (i.e. screen reader support) will not impact your general Talon usage or be easy to change in a settings file.

 ## OS Specific Setup

 - Linux